AntonioTorres23/OpenGL_Notes/Instancing.md

 Imagine a scene where we have one large planet that's at the center of a large asteroid ring.
 Such an asteroid ring could contain tens of thousands of rock formations and quickly becomes un-renderable on any decent graphics card.
 This scenario proves itself particularly useful for instanced rendering, since all the asteroids can be represented with a single model.
 Each single asteroid then gets its variation from a transformation matrix unique to each asteroid.

+To demonstrate the impact of instanced rendering we're first going to render a scene of asteroids hovering around a planet *without* instanced rendering